-The fittings on king pins and link pins should be greased every 1,500 miles.
+The fittings on king pins and link pins should be greased every 3,000 miles.

-If the vehicle is frequently driven over bad roads it is advisable to grease the king pins in between the normal lubrication services, i.e. every 750 miles.
+If the vehicle is frequently driven over bad roads it is advisable to grease the king pins in between the normal lubrication services, i.e. every 750 to 1,500 miles.
 Before greasing, the nipples should be wiped clean to prevent dirt from being forced into the bearings.
 Do not allow grease to get on the brake hoses or tires, as grease and oil will corrode rubber.
 Even small amounts should be removed immediately.